bodias/machine-learning/projects/capstone/capstone_report_template.md

 _(approx. 3-5 pages)_

 ### Data Preprocessing

+As already discussed in other sections of this document, there are some data preprocessing tasks that need to be done in order to transform raw data to a suitable format for machine learning.
+Also there are some issues like outliers and missing data that need to be addressed.
+In the Data Exploration section we classified each feature according to the type of values it stores.
+Now, we're going o focus on transforming Non-numerical features into numbers.

+#### Label encoding for discrete features

+For discrete features with more than 2 unique values, where going to perform one-hot encoding, and for binary features, we're going to perform label encoding.
+For the latter, there is one feature vector *text_binary_features*, which is going to be used to select this type of attribute.
+We then use the *LabelEncoder()* sklearn class to encode the binary features in [0,1].
+This transformation also need to be applied in the test dataset to make sure the input is the same on training and predition.

+Binary features are complete on the dataset (there's any NaN value), however, the same doesn't occur in the rest of non-numerical features.
+As shown in the Data Exploration, there are 6 features with missing values.
+To adjust that, instead of imputing the most frequent term where the value is null, we're going create a new unique value called 'NOT_INF' (short for 'not informed').
+In other words, the lack of information will be treated as a information.
+After assigning 'NOT_INF' to observations with missing data we are ready to perform one-hot encoding.

+One-hot encoding can be done easily by the pandas method *pd.get_dummies()* and need to be done for both train and test set.
+There need to be the same features (columns) in both the training and testing data.
+When performed One-hot encoding, it has created columns in the training data with categories not represented in the testing data.
+To adjust the dataset we use the pandas function  *align*, which drops columns of the train dataframe that doesn't exist in test dataframe.

+### Dealing with missing data

+After we addressed the missing data in discrete features, we need to do the same with numerical features with missing data.

 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_